Housing / Infrastructure

 Trump's 2018 budget proposal includes $200 billion for infrastructure over 10 years.
 The plan did not include any details about where that money would be spent.
 The rest of the promised $1 trillion would come through private investment.
 The same budget proposal cuts funding for existing infrastructure programs at the Department of Transportation by more than 12 percent and the Army Corps of Engineers by more than 16 percent.
 According to Senate Democrats, the Trump budget actually is an overall cut to infrastructure programs, decreasing spending by $145 billion over 10 years.

 Trump's plan may encourage state and local governments to sell assets, such as airports and bridges, to pay for infrastructure work.
 This could lead to these private buyers charging the public fees or tolls.
+Private businesses would prioritize infrastructure projects that are profitable, and have no incentive to focus on areas like wastewater treatment and drinking water.

 The 2017 budget agreed to by the House and Senate increases funding for the Department of Transportation.
 Trump's proposed budget for 2018 would cut funding for the Department of Transportation by 12.7%.
 It would also eliminate the Transportation Investment Generating Economic Recovery (TIGER) grant program.
 TIGER grants provide funding for transportation projects.